itsxwang/AIMagica/README.md

 **AIMagica** is a creative AI-powered web application built with React that brings together three interactive tools in one beautiful interface:

 - 🖼️ **AI Image Generator** — Generate unique images from text prompts
-- 😂 **AI Meme Generator** — Create fun, custom memes with AI assistance
+- 😂 **AI Meme Generator** — Create fun, custom memes with AI assistance (currently not integrated with real API, will if find one)
-- 💬 **AI Quote Designer** — Design stylish quote graphics effortlessly
+- 💬 **AI Quote Designer** — Design stylish quote graphics effortlessly (currently not integrated with real API, will if find one)

 ---